 Arts Education Program

 Arts Education school time shows give our youngest audience members opportunities to experience live performing arts in our historic Paramount Theater.
-The Paramount is committed to presenting the very best educational theater that engages youth in meaningful ways, complements school curricula, and cultivates appreciation of the performing arts.
+The Paramount is committed to presenting the very best educational theater that engages youth in meaningful ways, complements school curricula, and cultivates an appreciation of the performing arts.

 Exposure to arts and culture at every age is powerful in driving innovation and creativity, promoting social cohesion, advancing educational excitement and love of learning, and furthering the economic prosperity of our community.

-What Educators Are Saying
+What Educators and Students Are Saying

 “Bringing students from disparate neighborhoods and backgrounds together under one roof physically unifies us.
 In these instances, The Paramount becomes a safe space that welcomes all regardless of race, class, ability, gender, or any other label that might separate us.
 I feel proud to play a role in bringing our students to experience the arts in this context, and I feel hopeful that we are planting the seeds for the future.”